giangnguyen2412/giangnguyen2412.github.io/_pages/about.md

 ## 👋 Hello!

-I'm a **Research Scientist** at [Guide Labs](https://www.guidelabs.ai/), a product-focused AI research company in San Francisco dedicated to building interpretable and reliable AI technology.
+I'm a **Research Scientist** at [Guide Labs](https://www.guidelabs.ai/), an AI research company in San Francisco dedicated to building interpretable AI technology.

-My research mission is to engineer AI models and agents that are **interpretable to human users**, making them easy to debug, understand, and ultimately trust.
+I work in the model-training team where I:

+- **train** interpretable language models at scale
+- **explain** model behavior at different levels
+- **control** output generation to get desired behavior or remove unwanted/NSFW outputs

+See examples on the Guide Labs [blog](https://www.guidelabs.ai/blog/).
 ---

 ## 🎓 Education